astampoulis/website-source/content/blog/taksim-modes-makam.md

 This introduces an extra unification variable that is not strictly needed, but the behavior should still be as expected.

 So the transformation based on modes seems to work OK.
-Now, there's two ways we can use this transformation to make use of modes for our predicates:
+Now, there's two ways we can use this transformation to make use of the mode specifications for our predicates:

-- [statically](#statically): when defining a new rule for a predicate that includes a mode.
+- [statically](#statically): that is, do the transformation when defining a new rule for a predicate that includes a mode.
 We can do this using the staging support of Makam: instead of defining the rules directly, we'll call a predicate that generates a new rule, using the transformation we just defined.
-- [dynamically](#dynamically): we can perform the transformation whenever the rules are about to get used.
-We can do this using the reflection support of Makam: we'll define a wrapper that performs reflection to get all the rules of the predicates, do the transformation,
+- [dynamically](#dynamically): that is, we can perform the transformation whenever the rules are about to get used.
+We can do this using the reflection support of Makam: we'll define a wrapper that performs reflection to get all the rules of the predicates, do the transformation, and then execute/interpret the transformed rules.

 #### statically